 When will I be notified of the patching versions and schedule?

 Midway through the final month of a quarter, you will be notified of the Patch Targets for the coming quarter and a CHG will be scheduled to patch your instances to the appropriate Patch Target for you family.
-If a security patch is required, you will be notified and a CHG will be created one week before the start of the next month.
+If a security patch is required, you will be notified and a CHG will be created at least 10 days prior to your first scheduled patch.

 For example, you should expect to see a communication and have your patch scheduled for January by mid-December.
 The February security patch should be scheduled during the final week in January.